Use our list below when packing for a winter vacation in Yellowstone National Park.

 The US National Park Pass is a good deal!
 For the most current information on passes, reference the National Park Service website.
 You can order passes online or get them at any of these Federal Recreation Areas.

-Packing Item #2 – Daypack for Outdoor Winter Activities
+Packing Item #2 – Daypack for Outdoor Winter Activities at Yellowstone

 - WATER – water bottles or hydration backpack